Simonlee711/HiMAE/README.md

 ## Reference results

-The included `pvc_predictions.csv` contains 11,172 segments with a PVC prevalence of 4.61% (515 positives).
+The included `pvc_predictions.csv` contains 11,172 synthetic segments with a PVC prevalence of 4.61% (515 positives).
 Using the provided backbone and a simple linear probe, the aggregate metrics on that split are:

 * ROC‑AUC ≈ **0.766**
-* Average Precision ≈ **0.116**

 These values reflect a highly imbalanced binary task and a deliberately minimal probe.
 They serve as a sanity‑check rather than a saturated benchmark.